Emerging Frontiers in AI for the Life Sciences

 The genre of “future of AI in [domain]” is unusually dangerous because it rewards confident prediction over calibrated uncertainty, and confident prediction in this field has a poor recent track record.
 The autonomous-driving timeline of the 2010s, the early clinical-AI deployments of the 2020s, and the recurring “drug discovery in two years” claims of every venture cycle should make any practitioner cautious about specific date predictions.

-The defence is a more disciplined form of the same exercise: distinguish what is happening from what could happen from what should not yet be assumed.
-The structure of this chapter follows the project’s standard tier convention used in the Evaluation Principles chapter:
+The structure is simple: separate what is happening, what could happen, and what should not yet be assumed.
+The chapter follows the project’s standard tier convention used in the Evaluation Principles chapter:

-• Demonstrated frontiers have partial working evidence, not full delivery.
-They are most likely to be the dominant developments of the next five years.
+- Demonstrated frontiers have partial working evidence, not full delivery.
+They are the first areas to track.

 The aim is calibration.
 A practitioner in 2026 should be able to read this chapter and know which frontiers to track, which to engage with, which to defer, and which to ignore.
 A practitioner in 2030 should be able to read this chapter and see, item by item, where the calibration was right and where it was wrong.